11 Ways to Get Better Sleep When You Travel

 3. Travel Wear

-Whether you are traveling by air, road, or train, opt for outfits like sweatpants, t-shirts, warm jackets, and sweaters.
-Moreover, clothing that is too tight or moderately itchy should be avoided.
-Give your body some space to breathe in an already cramped vehicle.
+If traveling by air, road, or train, wearing comfortable outfits like sweatpants, t-shirts, warm jackets, and sweaters is best.
+Avoid wearing clothing that is too tight or itchy, as it can be uncomfortable during a long journey.
+Allow your body some room to breathe in an already cramped vehicle or airplane.

 4. Anti-Nausea Pills